Sobha Naidu

 Sobha Naidu (1956 – 14 October 2020) was an Indian Kuchipudi dancer, teacher, and choreographer.
 A disciple of the celebrated Kuchipudi maestro Vempati Chinna Satyam, she became one of the foremost practitioners of the art form.
-Known for her role as Satyabhama in traditional dance dramas, she was the principal of the Srinivasa Kuchipudi Art Academy in Hyderabad.
+Popular for her role as Satyabhama in cultural dance dramas, she was the principal of the Srinivasa Kuchipudi Art Academy in Hyderabad.
 Over the course of her career, Sobha Naidu trained thousands of students and choreographed numerous dance-dramas.
 In recognition of her significant contributions to classical dance, Sobha Naidu was awarded the Padma Shri by the Government of India in 2001 and the Sangeet Natak Akademi Award in 1991.

 Early life

 Sobha Naidu was born in 1956 in Anakapalle, Andhra Pradesh, India.
 Her father, K. V. Naidu, initially opposed her pursuit of dance, wanting her to become a doctor.
 However, her mother, Sarojini Devi, supported her passion for the art form.
 Sobha began her dance training under P. L. Reddy in Rajahmundry before advancing under the renowned Kuchipudi guru Vempati Chinna Satyam in Madras (now Chennai).
 She later earned a degree from Queen Mary's College in Chennai.